rustybird/qubes-split-dm-crypt/README.md

 <k> stands for an optional --key-file=[<key-vm>:]<file> argument.
 ```

-As seen above, the `qvm-block-split` attach/detach commands accept a
+As seen above, **the `qvm-block-split` attach/detach commands accept a
-subset of the familiar `qvm-block` syntax, and some other commands are
+subset of the familiar `qvm-block` syntax**, and some other commands are
 included:

 - Fully overwrite a device with random data